Skidout/Jiffyedit/README.md

 ### Developer Documentation:
   When a user decides to use a clipper, the master program will start the clipper.
 The first argument passed will be the full path to the video file.
 After this will be whatever is in between the [clippername and ].
 If there is nothing but an empty call, no additional arguments will be passed.
-  The master program expects the start of a clip to be a floating point variable output right after "clipstart: " (see jiffyedit-sr.cpp).
+  The master program expects the start of a clip to be a floating point variable output in a text stream right after "clipstart: " (see jiffyedit-sr.cpp).
 It will expect the end of a clip to be the same but "clipend: " rather than clipstart.
   If a fatal error occurs, you can tell the master program by starting a line with "Fatal error: ".
 This line will be passed to the user.
   Any lines that do not fit within these categories will also be passed to the user.
   * The master program does not read this data live, but only after the execution of the clipper has finished.